Livsy90/MulberryDataSource/README.md

 # MulberryDataSource

-A universal UITableViewDiffableDataSource wrapper that allows to fill your tableView with cells in a declarative manner, manage its contents and behavior.
+A universal UITableViewDiffableDataSource wrapper that allows to fill your table view with cells in a declarative manner, manage its contents and behavior.

 [![License: MIT](https://img.shields.io/badge/License-MIT-black.svg)](https://opensource.org/licenses/MIT)